joeyespo/console-flash/README.md

 **Options**

-    /c <integer>        The number of times to flash the window before keeping it inverted (default: 3) /d <decimal>        The number of seconds to wait before flashing (default: zero) /r <decimal>        The flash rate in seconds, with zero indicating use the system default (default: zero) /?, /h              Shows this help message
+    /d decimal          The number of seconds to wait before beginning to flash (default: 0) /c integer          The number of times to flash the window before keeping it inverted, with zero indicating do not stop (default: 3)
+    /r decimal          The flash rate in seconds, with zero indicating use the system default (default: 0) /?, /h              Shows this help message